Tarnished Heroes: Critical reception

 The Monthly Film Bulletin wrote: "Dragging British World War II film with most of the textbook clichés: standard second feature action sequences, mildly purposeful acting."

-Kine Weekly wrote: "The characters, who, by the way, keep remarkably fit without eating or imbibing, are somewhat clumsily drawn and deployed, but the staging is eflective.
+Kine Weekly wrote: "The characters, who, by the way, keep remarkably fit without eating or imbibing, are somewhat clumsily drawn and deployed, but the staging is effective.
 It's the real McCoy until you closely examine the script, nearly shot to pieces by incredibilities and inconsistencies. ...
 The picture, a cut-price cross between Journey's End and The Lost Patrol, abounds with cliches punctuated by intermittent gunfire.
 Dermot Walsh keeps a stiff upper lip as Bell, but Patrick McAlinney and Maurice Kaufmann, as Reilly and Mason, and the other players representing tough army types are very theatrical, and Sheila Whittingham looks as if she's just stepped out of musical comedy as Josette.
 The Germans display little tactical skill and their gullibility, plus the novelettish romantic sequences, all but spike the film's guns."

 Tortillafilms wrote "Ernest Morris makes a good little film."

-Sky Movies noted " things are reassuringly in their place with Dermot Walsh, hero of a fistful of `B' movies, at the head of the cast.
+Sky Movies noted", things are reassuringly in their place with Dermot Walsh, hero of a fistful of `B' movies, at the head of the cast.
 In a small role as a trench officer, you may spot Frank Thornton, later well-known on television for his long-running role in Are You Being Served?."